 In Sylva, North Carolina, Bonnie Baumgardner simmers pork chops in fruit juice seasoned with orange peel, mustard and red wine vinegar, then tops them with a delightful sauce made with handy fruit cocktail.

-- 4 bone-in pork loin chops (1 inch thick and 8 ounces each)
+- 4 bone-in pork loin chops (1 inch thick)

 - 1/2 teaspoon salt